Bob Barker Was One of the Greatest Celebrity Athletes of All Time

 The price is right, and the jump shot is wet.
 At least that is what Bob Barker would like us to believe.

-The venerable host grew up in South Dakota and went to Drury College (now Drury University) in Missouri on a basketball scholarship.
+The venerable host grew up in South Dakota, graduated from Springfield High School (now Springfield Central) in Missouri, and went to Drury College (now Drury University) in Missouri on a basketball scholarship.
 But after two seasons, the military called, and he enlisted in the Navy for World War II.

 Barker continued playing basketball in the Navy while he served, and after the war ended, he returned to Drury to finish his education.
 He also was a pretty good boxer.